Best Medical Alert Systems With Fall Detection In 2022

 If you need an easy-to-use mobile medical alert system for outside the home, the Medical Guardian Mobile 2.0 is an excellent choice.
 Medical Guardian is one of the few companies we found with an all-in-one fall detection device for protection while you’re out and about.
 You can wear the 1.7 ounce Mobile 2.0 device on its detachable lanyard or easily clip it to your belt or bag.
 It also comes with a separate emergency help button that you can wear on an included wristband or necklace.
 All you need to remember is to charge it twice a week and wear it wherever you go.

-Another unique benefit of the Medical Guardian Mobile 2.0 is its advanced location monitoring that can connect to 4G LTE, WiFi, and GPS for a faster connection speed.
-With the included MyGuardian customer portal, you can also set up a network of emergency contacts that can view your location and receive alerts if necessary.
+Another unique benefit of the Medical Guardian Mobile 2.0 is its advanced location monitoring that can connect to 4G LTE, Wi-Fi, and GPS for a faster connection speed.
+With the included MyGuardian customer portal, you can also set up a network of emergency contacts to view your location and receive alerts if necessary.
 Medical Guardian also offers in-home monitoring options.

 While there’s a lot to like about Medical Guardian, it hasn’t received the best customer reviews.
-On Trustpilot, Medical Guardian has 1.3 out of 5 stars with 694 reviews, while on the Better Business Bureau, it has 1.2 out of 5 stars with 67 reviews.
+On Trustpilot, Medical Guardian has 1.3 out of 5 stars with hundreds of reviews, while on the Better Business Bureau, it has 1.2 out of 5 stars.
 Most of the negative reviews mention billing concerns, so if you go with Medical Guardian, be sure to monitor your bill and speak with them right away when you have a concern.
-They bill automatically, which can surprise people with annual plans who forget about them.
+The company bills automatically, which can surprise people with annual plans who forget about them.

 See our full Medical Guardian Review.